Past Perfect Tense

 Examples:

-Recognition in Urdu is very important.
-It helps a lot in translation.
-If you don't know the tense of a sentence, you will be unable to translate it.
+Recognition in Urdu is crucial.
+It greatly aids in translation.
+If you don't know the tense of a sentence, you will not be able to translate it.